-The Carnach Wood Site of Special Scientific Interest (SSSI) lies approximately 7m west of the scheme at its nearest point (SiteLink).
+The Carnach Wood Site of Special Scientific Interest (SSSI) (NatureScot) lies approximately 5m west of the A82 carriageway at the scheme extent at its nearest point.
+No other locally or nationally designated biodiversity sites are located within 300m of the scheme.